How to | 10 Juli 2020

 Adding Logic – The Rule Engine

-At this point we are collecting data from our shopfloor and are able to forward this data to applications outside of the Connectware.
-The Connectware itself however is very well capable of applying logic to the data before forwarding it.
-Preprocessing the data directly on-premise and for example leaving sensitive data out from being forwarded to the cloud is just one use-case of many.
-This preprocessing logic is where the Rule Engine comes into play.
+At this point we are collecting data from our shopfloor and are able to forward this data to applications outside of Connectware.
+Connectware itself however is very well capable of applying logic to the data before forwarding it.
+Preprocessing the data directly on-premise and for example cutting out sensitive information, enriching data by combining data from different sources or aggregating data and send them as in one burst message to reduce costs for cloud services are just a few use-cases the Rule Engine can be used for.

 What is a Service?